matcontardo/setup_vpn_client_meraki/README.md

 # Introduction

-This action establishes connection for Cisco Meraki VPN routers using the L2TP/IPSec protocols with PSK.
-Its use is quite easy as you only need to provides it some variables like:
+This action establishes connection for Cisco Meraki routers and L2TP/IPSec VPN protocols with PSK.
+Its use is quite easy as you only need to provides it some variables as follows:

 - **server**: Server IP
 - **psk**: The preshared key